 It’s all in the title, really.
 Postpaid mobile plans are those ones that you receive a bill for at the end of the month, paying for your service retroactively rather than proactively.

-What’s not as obvious is these plans tend to let you tap into some pretty special perks, including international calls, roaming bolt-on travel packs, data-free streaming services, and the option to pay off a shiny new handset like the Samsung Galaxy S20 or iPhone 11.
+What’s not as obvious is these plans tend to let you tap into some pretty special perks, including international calls, roaming bolt-on travel packs, data-free streaming services, and the option to pay off a shiny new handset like the Samsung Galaxy S21 or iPhone 12.

-While Postpaid used to be the domain of lengthy contracts, these days, zero-contract Postpaid plans are becoming more common.
-The only proviso there is that you’re up for the remainder of the cost of a handset you may be paying off as part of a 12-month, 24-month, or 36-month repayment term.
+While postpaid used to be the domain of lengthy contracts, these days, contract-free postpaid plans are more common.
+The only proviso here is that you’re up for the remainder of the cost of a handset you may be paying off as part of a 12-month, 24-month, or 36-month repayment term.

-All Postpaid plans have unlimited talk and text as standard, which means you’re effectively paying for data and perks.
-Speaking of data, it resets at the end of a billing month on a Postpaid plan.
-On top of this, depending on your provider, you may be automatically charged for any data used over you monthly allocation, or your mobile network speeds may be ‘shaped’ (read: slowed) to significantly lower speeds for the remainder of the billing cycle.
+All postpaid plans have unlimited talk and text as standard, which means you’re effectively paying for data and perks.
+Speaking of data, it resets at the end of a billing month on a postpaid plan.
+On top of this, depending on your provider, you may be automatically charged for any data used over your monthly allocation, or your mobile network speeds may be ‘capped’ (read: slowed) to significantly lower speeds for the remainder of the billing cycle.

 Postpaid mobile plans are a great option for people looking to pay off a mobile handset.
 There are also perks to factor in, which may include data-free usage of audio or video streaming services, reward points, or cheap international roaming.

 As long as you’re disciplined with your data usage, postpaid plans are a great way to predictably track monthly spending.
 For months where you need more data, automated top-ups or even speed caps ensure you’re always connected.